1t4g/Security-Tools/Report-Writing/README.md

 # Nessus Reporter
 Python script to read a .nessus file and output a .csv file for mailmerging into our template.

+FIXES
+ - Risk Rating of 10.0 was coming out as Low, now fixed
+ - Detection of published exploits now fixed and reporting correctly where there is a public exploit available

+FEATURES
+ - Added vulnerability publish date
+ - Added output synopsis
+ - Added validation of "futher info" (only works when online)

 v1.0 released
  - This is the first proper working version that will simply import into our reporting template.